 Amanda Gorman is an activist, award-winning writer, and the youngest inaugural poet in U.S. history.
 She is one of the most influential young leaders and advocates of her time.
 As our first-ever Global Changemaker, Amanda is bringing her voice of change to the Estée Lauder brand, using the power of language to create a new expression in beauty.
 Amanda has launched WRITING CHANGE, a new initiative with The Estée Lauder Companies to advance literacy as a pathway to equality, access, and social change.

-We sat down with Amanda to discuss what it means to represent the Estée Lauder brand, the role of beauty in her life, her favorite word, and so much more.
+We sat down with Amanda to discuss what it means to represent the Estée Lauder brand, the role of beauty in her life, her favourite word, and so much more.

 1. How do you remain grounded with all these accolades and fame?

 My family and friends keep me grounded.
 To them I'm still the same Amanda, only just more known.
 Love is always the thing to keep our feet on the earth.

 2. What drew you to poetry and what do you hope to bring to people through your work?

 When I was growing up I was told we only write for three purposes: to inform, to persuade, or entertain.
 I actually don't think that's true.
 There's a fourth purpose I always aim for with my writing: to empathize.
 I'm drawn to poetry because it's a remarkable instrument to help people, whether it's me as the writer or the audience, feel seen and heard.

 3. What do you hope to achieve through your WRITING CHANGE initiative with The Estée Lauder Companies?

 The Estée Lauder Companies and I are both approaching the initiative with the deep-seated belief that our stories can reshape the world.
 Our goal is to help promote projects globally that advance literacy and writing as a form of social change.

 5. A word you never want to hear again.